palakverma25/cms/README.md

 # 📝 CMS Project – Full‑Stack with React, Express & MongoDB

-A simple Content Management System where writers can create, preview, and publish articles — and readers can view them via a clean frontend.
+A simple Content Management System that allows writers to draft, preview, publish articles and readers to view them via a clean UI.

 ---